bootstrapworld/curriculum/lessons/Early-Math/evaluating-exponents/langs/en-us/slides.md

 {layout="LaunchC"}
 # Expressions with Exponents

-Now, turn to @printable-exercise{exponents-intro.adoc}, where you will practice translating verbal exponent expressions into exponent notation, expanded notation, and Circles of Evaluation.
+Now, turn to @printable-exercise{pages/exponents-intro.adoc}, where you will practice translating verbal exponent expressions into exponent notation, expanded notation, and Circles of Evaluation.

 @image{images/basics.png}